tkerby/flipperzero-firmware-wPlugins/README.md

 Install from Release:
 - Download the `.fap` from the latest GitHub Release.

+Linux/macOS (developer workflow with `ufbt`):
+- From project directory: `ufbt update && ufbt build && ufbt launch`
+- This builds, installs, and launches the app over USB.

+Windows (qFlipper):
+- Download the `.fap` from the latest GitHub Release.
+- Open `qFlipper` and connect your Flipper Zero.
-- Copy it to your Flipper SD card: `/ext/apps/GPIO/`
+- Copy the `.fap` to: `/ext/apps/GPIO/`
-- Run it from `Applications -> GPIO`.
+- Run it on Flipper from `Applications -> GPIO`.

 ## References